 Note: If you have Controlled Folder Access turned on it may have prevent the script from creating the sandbox.txt file on the Desktop, that's one of the protected folders by default.
 Turn it off temporarily and try again.

 To Enable Windows Sandbox in Windows 10 Home,

-- Download the following ZIP archive: Download ZIP archive.
+- Download the ZIP archive named Sandbox Installer.zip from this page: Download ZIP archive.

 - Extract its contents to any folder.
 You can place the files directly to the Desktop.

 - Double click on the file Sandbox Installer.bat to activate the feature.